My Electric Family Cargo Bike (That Holds 3 Kids!)

 All the details on my family cargo bike!
 A “fits my whole family” electric bike that I ride with all three of my kids.
 Super fun to ride, saves a ton of money on gas, and is cheaper than a car!
 In this guide, I’ll share my e-bike details, add-ons, and gear, and answer all of your burning questions.

+Meet my e-bike!
+Or what I like to call my MommE-Bike!
 I love it so much.
 I’ve barely driven my car since I got it.

-I ran into another family at the playground who had a similar bike with just 2 kids on the back.
-I freaked out and asked them a million questions.
+I ran into another family at the playground who had a family cargo bike with just 2 kids on the back and freaked out and asked them a million questions.
 I had no idea an e-bike could carry multiple kids without a cargo trailer!
-It really got me excited, because we just love to be outside in nature, and knew my kids would love to go on rides on the bike.
-I live in California, where the weather is always pretty amazing.
+After talking with them, I went looking!

-My Family Cargo Electric Bike Setup:
+My Electric Family Cargo Bike Setup

-- Yuba Spicy Curry in White
+- Yuba Spicy Curry: Our electric cargo bike in White.

-- Bike Add On’s:
+- E-Bike Add On’s: